-EDP Renovaveis's share price has fallen by around 24% year-to-date, having also experienced challenges during 2024.
+EDP Renovaveis's share price has fallen by around 24% year-to-date, having also suffered a difficult 2024.
 The company is a renewable energy company headquartered in Spain.
 Its focus is primarily on wind farms, but also increasingly on solar energy.

-The derating of the shares has come in the context of the recently challenging environment for renewable energy discussed earlier in the note.
+The derating of the shares (a reduction in the valuation multiple applied by the market) has come in the context of the difficult recent environment for renewable energy discussed earlier in the note.
 The company announced a loss of €556m in 2024; although largely due to one-off impairments, recurring profit was also down 57% year-on-year to €221m.
-Investors may also have been concerned by management's limited financial guidance for 2025.
+Investors were also concerned by management's reluctance to provide detailed financial guidance for 2025.

 Monolithic Power Systems is an American company that provides power circuits for systems in cloud computing and numerous other uses.
 Its shares fell 18% on the back of its results announcement in October, despite earnings beating expectations.
-The market reacted negatively to Monolithic's outlook for the next quarter, itself due partly to a delay in Nvidia Blackwell chips, but also due to concerns around a loss of market share with Nvidia.
-The latter, however, has been previously communicated by management and is already incorporated into guidance.
+The market was disappointed by Monolithic's outlook for the next quarter, itself due partly to a delay in Nvidia Blackwell chips, but also due to concerns around a loss of market share with Nvidia.
+The latter, however, has been well flagged by management and is already incorporated into guidance.

 DSM-Firmenich, a Dutch chemicals company, was formed in April 2023 through the merger of Royal DSM and Swiss company Firmenich.
-During the recent period, the shares responded positively to company results in February.
-However, recent declines may have been due to weakness in materials sectors on resurgent inflation fears and concerns about the ability and timing of the pass-through of these price rises by the company.
+During the recent period, the shares responded well to company results in February.
+However, recent downward moves have been due to weakness in materials sectors on resurgent inflation fears and concerns about the ability and timing of the pass-through of these price rises by the company (i.e., raising prices for customers to offset input cost increases).

 LEM is a Swiss-based electrical measurement solutions company that has seen significant sales declines.
 Specifically, recent weakness has come from the downturn in renewables, automotive and automation markets.
-However, the company has announced a material restructuring program and appointed a new CFO to address these issues.
+However, the company has announced a material restructuring program and appointed a new CFO to tackle the problems.

-Croda, the British speciality chemicals company, continued to report weaker results, most recently due to the loss of vaccine-related revenue and destocking headwinds.
-Nevertheless, the company expects to see sales and profit growth return in 2025, and the recent Q1 results saw volume recovery across all three businesses, with full-year guidance reiterated despite macro uncertainty.
+Croda, the British speciality chemicals company, continued to struggle, most recently due to the loss of vaccine-related revenue and destocking headwinds (where customers delay or reduce orders to run down existing inventory).
+Nevertheless, the company expects to see sales and profit growth return in 2025, and the recent Q1 results saw volume recovery across all three businesses, with full-year guidance reiterated despite macroeconomic uncertainty.